theirc/airbel/playbook.md

 #Section 3: Our projects

 ##What are the steps we take to design and test ideas, products, or projects?
-Airbel has a comprehensive set of ____ available for designers who are working on Airbel projects.
-This includes both step-by-step type content as well as ca comprehensive set of example tools and processes which can be used.
+As your project moves through the pipeline, project leads and designers are likely to require This includes both step-by-step overviews of what steps to take when, as well as a comprehensive set of example tools and processes which can be used.
-These are available

 ##How do we check in on projects to make course corrections?
+Each month, operational check-in is held to

 ##How do we decide whether to continue investing in projects and what their next steps should be?